akosfurton/stackoverflow_auto_mod/README.md

 ## Serving Predictions with Flask
 After training a model and saving the model artifact in the `models` directory, it is possible to start a Flask server with the `app.py` script.
-This script initializes a basic Flask App that allows a user to input a sample user click (and it's associated metadata).
+This script initializes a basic Flask App that allows a user to upload a sample user click (and it's associated metadata).
 The app will return a likelihood of the user converting into a subscriber.